 An FIP can acquire shares (stock) of joint-stock companies, quotas of limited liability companies, convertible and non-convertible debentures, subscription warrants and other securities, either convertible into or exchangeable for shares issued by publicly or privately held corporations, the management of which must be actively monitored by the FIP.
 At least 90 per cent of the FIP's net equity must be allocated to such permitted investments.
 The remaining portion of the portfolio can consist of liquid fixed-income instruments (e.g., Brazilian treasury bonds) and other financial assets, mainly for cash management purposes.

 Investments by an FIP in either closely or publicly held corporations are not subject to minimum revenue or net-worth requirements.
-Likewise, no mandatory concentration or diversification requirements would apply to the allocation of the FIP's portfolio in equity investments, unless otherwise stipulated in its by-laws, and, except for investment by the FIP into non-convertible debentures, which is generally limited to 33 per cent of the subscribed capital of the FIP.
+Similarly, no mandatory concentration or diversification requirements would apply to the allocation of the FIP's portfolio in equity investments, unless otherwise stipulated in its by-laws, and except for investment by the FIP into non-convertible debentures, which is generally limited to 33 per cent of the subscribed capital of the FIP.

-On 20 September 2019, the Economic Freedom Law4 was enacted in Brazil.
+On 20 September 2019, the Economic Freedom Law5 was enacted in Brazil.
 Such Law, among other matters, expressly inserted in the Brazilian Civil Code general provisions dealing with investment funds, which should also be applicable to FIIs and FIPs.
 Between such provisions, the Economic Freedom Law established:

 - the possibility of limiting the liability of quotaholders and an investment fund's service providers;

 - rules regarding the possibility of the segregation of assets within investment funds in accordance with each class of quotas issued by the fund; and

 - regulations regarding the liquidation of investment funds.